Phenomena is what appears to us or “anything that manifests itself”

 This timeless endeavour through history where stories are transmitted from one generation to the next is still strong with new technology, interpretations and inspirations.

 However it appears, it reminds us of the stories of the past, and engraves the stories of the present into little silver discs, and it is these that this website considers.

 Folk Phenomena is a blog that seeks to capture, describe, and evaluate my own feelings of music, particular “folk” and associated acoustic musics, but not restricted to these genres.
 Using a detailed, experiential approach we consider both new and old folk music releases and reviews them to attempt to explain the wonder and interesting subjects within.

-Please contact me by email Reviewer@folk-phenomena.co.uk or on the form below if you would like me review a cd, show or gig.
+Please contact me by email Reviewer@folk-phenomena.co.uk if you would like me review a CD, show or gig.